openchain/docs/docs/source/api/ledger.rst

 ``ACC`` record
 ~~~~~~~~~~~~~~

 The ``ACC`` record is used for representing a balance for a given asset type.
 The name of the record must be a path that represents the asset type.
+The value must be a 64-bits signed integer encoded in big endian.
+The value represents the current balance for the given account and the given asset type.

+.. _data-record:

 ``DATA`` record
 ~~~~~~~~~~~~~~~